matsub/goldenweek/tasks.md

 ### Forming a Success or Error Response
 - For an error response, the server MUST add an ERROR-CODE attribute
     - The reason phrase is not fixed, but SHOULD be something suitable for the error code.
-    - For certain errors, additional attributes are added to the message.
+    - For certain errors, additional attributes are added to the message. (spelled out in the description).
-    -
+    - Extensions may define other errors and/or additional attributes to add in error cases.
+    - When forming the success response, the server adds a XOR-MAPPED-ADDRESS attribute to the response, where the contents of the attribute are the source transport address of the request message.
+        - For UDP, this is the source IP address and source UDP port of the request message.
+        - For TCP and TLS-over-TCP, this is the source IP address and source TCP port of the TCP connection as seen by the server.

 ## Processing an Indication
+- If the indication contains unknown comprehension-required attributes,
+    - the indication is discarded and processing ceases.
+    - The agent then does any additional checking that the method or the specific usage requires.
+- If all the checks succeed, the agent then processes the indication.
+- No response is generated for an indication.
+- For the Binding method, no additional checking or processing is required, unless the usage specifies otherwise.
+- Since indications are not re-transmitted over UDP (unlike requests), there is no need to handle re-transmissions of indications at the sending agent.

 ### Processing a Success Response
+- If the success response contains unknown comprehension-required attributes,
+    - the response is discarded and the transaction is considered to have failed.
+    - The client then does any additional checking that the method or the specific usage requires.
+- If all the checks succeed, the client then processes the success response.
+- For the Binding method, the client checks that the XOR-MAPPED-ADDRESS attribute is present in the response.
+    - The client checks the address family specified.
+    - If it is an unsupported address family, the attribute SHOULD be ignored.
+    - If it is an unexpected but supported address family
+        - (for example, the Binding transaction was sent over IPv4, but the address family specified is IPv6),
+        - then the client MAY accept and use the value.

 ### Processing an Error Response
+- If the error response contains unknown comprehension-required attributes,
+    - or if the error response does not contain an ERROR-CODE attribute,
+        - then the transaction is simply considered to have failed.
+        - The client then does any processing specified by the authentication mechanism.
+- The processing at this point depends on the error code, the method, and the usage; the following are the default rules:

+#### Default Rules with Processing an Error Response
+- If the error code is 300 through 399,
+    - the client SHOULD consider the transaction as failed unless the ALTERNATE-SERVER extension is being used.
+- If the error code is 400 through 499,
+    - the client declares the transaction failed;
+    - in the case of 420 (Unknown Attribute),
+        - the response should contain a UNKNOWN-ATTRIBUTES attribute that gives additional information.
+- If the error code is 500 through 599,
+    - the client MAY resend the request;
+    - clients that do so MUST limit the number of times they do this.
+- Any other error code causes the client to consider the transaction failed.

 # Basic Server Behavior
 - The STUN server MUST support the Binding method.
 - It SHOULD NOT utilize the short-term or long-term credential mechanism.
 - It SHOULD NOT utilize the ALTERNATE-SERVER mechanism.
-- (TCPは許して) It MUST support UDP and TCP.
+- It MUST support UDP and TCP.
 - It MAY support STUN over TCP/TLS; however, TLS provides minimal security benefits in this basic mode of operation.
 - It MAY utilize the FINGERPRINT mechanism but MUST NOT require it.
     - Since the stand-alone server only runs STUN, FINGERPRINT provides no benefit.
     - Requiring it would break compatibility with RFC 3489, and such compatibility is desirable in a stand-alone server.
-- (無視する) Stand-alone STUN servers SHOULD support backwards compatibility with [RFC3489] clients, as described in Section 12.
+- Stand-alone STUN servers SHOULD support backwards compatibility with [RFC3489] clients, as described in Section 12.

-- (あっハイ) It is RECOMMENDED that administrators of STUN servers provide DNS entries for those servers as described in Section 9.
+- It is RECOMMENDED that administrators of STUN servers provide DNS entries for those servers as described in Section 9.
 - A basic STUN server is not a solution for NAT traversal by itself.
     - However, it can be utilized as part of a solution through STUN usages.

-## でも
 - the STUN server functionality in an agent supporting connectivity checks would utilize short-term credentials.